Online community: Problems

 Clay Shirky explains one of these problems like two hoola-hoops.
 With the emersion of online communities there is a "real life" hoola-hoop and the other and "online life".
 These two hoops used to be completely separate but now they have swung together and overlap.
 The problem with this overlap is that there is no distinction anymore between face-to-face interactions and virtual ones; they are one and the same.
 Shirky illustrates this by explaining a meeting.
 A group of people will sit in a meeting but they will all be connected into a virtual world also, using online communities such as wiki.

 A further problem is identity formation with the ambiguous real-virtual life mix.
 Identity formation in the real world consisted of "one body, one identity", but the online communities allow you to create "as many electronic personae" as you please.
 This can lead to identity deception.
-Claiming to be someone you're not can be problematic with other online community users and for yourself.
+Claiming to be someone you are not can be problematic with other online community users and for yourself.
 Creating a false identity can cause confusion and ambivalence about which identity is true.

 A lack of trust regarding personal or professional information is problematic with questions of identity or information reciprocity.
 Often, if information is given to another user of an online community, one expects equal information shared back.
 However, this may not be the case or the other user may use the information given in harmful ways.
 The construction of an individual's identity within an online community requires self-presentation.
 Self-presentation is the act of "writing the self into being", in which a person's identity is formed by what that person says, does, or shows.
 This also poses a potential problem as such self-representation is open for interpretation as well as misinterpretation.
 While an individual's online identity can be entirely constructed with a few of his/her own sentences, perceptions of this identity can be entirely misguided and incorrect.

 Online communities present the problems of preoccupation, distraction, detachment, and desensitization to an individual, although online support groups exist now.
 Online communities do present potential risks, and users must remember to be careful and remember that just because an online community feels safe does not mean it necessarily is.